 Sodium polyacrylate is a man-made polymer, known for its amazing features.
 It works as a sodium salt of polyacrylic acid.
 This substance can soak up water up to 1000 times its own weight.
 This makes it very important for many industries.

 This compound is widely used in products we use every day.
 You’ll find it in baby diapers and adult hygiene items because it’s super absorbent.
 It’s also used in farming to help soil hold more water, leading to better crops.
-People like it because it’s safe for the environment and not too harmful -more on that bellow-.
+People like it because it’s safe for the environment and not too harmful -more on that below-.
 Scientists are finding new ways to use it, which might lead to big changes in several fields.

 Properties of Sodium Polyacrylate